verachell/tutorial-how-to-set-up-your-own-darcs-hosting/README.md

 apt-get install webmin --install-recommends
 ```

-Then check it's working - go to https://your.server.ip.address:10000
+Then check it's working - go to `https://your.server.ip.address:10000` Click to get past your browser's security warning, due to the fact of Webmin using a self-signed SSL certificate.

-Click to get past your browser's security warning, due to the fact of Webmin using a self-signed SSL certificate.
-The self-signed certificate is necessary, if you want a regular certificate you'd need to install one separately later on, which would require adding a domain name to your host.
+The self-signed certificate is necessary at this point, if you want a regular certificate you'd need to install one separately later on, which would require adding a domain name to your host.
 That's outside the scope of this tutorial, although if you'd like to do it you can follow the instructions here https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/blob/main/Connect-first-domain-and-set-up-ssl.md

 Log into webmin as root and using the root password you specified when you set up your VPS server.
 Go to notifications and install any software updates.
 If the server requires reboot from within webmin, do it - it will take several minutes but it will work.